 Both series have some dramatic scenarios as well as many comedic ones.

-Both series are
+Both series are set within school.

 both animes shows about a male protagonist that are forced to join some high school club, and changed the male protagonist's way of life.